juicyroots/SearchGoggles/README.md

 # Truth Seekers

-## Search Goggle for Non-Mainstream Searches
+## Search Goggle for Non-Mainstream News and Opinions

 Goggles are simple, self-contained text files which can be hosted in Github or Gitlab.
 These files contain instructions allowing you to tell Brave Search how